wikimatze/wikimatze.de/_posts/2012-07-12-checking-your-hdd.md

 Let's get through each line step-by-step:

 - `DEVICESCAN`: will scan all HDDs in the range between `/dev/hd[a-I] .. /dev/sd[a-z]`, which support SMART
-- `-m matthias.guenther@wikimatze.de`: in case of an error, an email will be sent to this address
+- `-m matthias@wikimatze.de`: in case of an error, an email will be sent to this address
 - `-M`: the frequency of emails departure
   - `-M exec`: don't send testmails
   - `-M test`: send a testmail (when using this option, you must leave out the `/usr/share/smartmontools/smartd-runner`)
-  - `-M daily`: send daily reports

-Now it's time to test our configuration:

-{% highlight bash %}

-$ smartd -q onecheck

-{% endhighlight %}
+  - `-M daily`: send daily reports Now it's time to test our configuration: {% highlight bash %} $ smartd -q onecheck {% endhighlight %}

 You can check your internal mails with `$ sudo mail` (you need install [Postfix](http://www.postfix.org/) on your OS) and rebooting the daemon:

 {% highlight bash %}